LazarusNLP/indonesian-sentence-embeddings/README.md

 ## Retrieval

-To evaluate our models' capability to perform retrieval tasks, we evaluate them on the MIRACL retrieval dataset, which fortunately has an Indonesian subset.
-The MIRACL dataset measures the ability to retrieve relevant documents given a query.
+To evaluate our models' capability to perform retrieval tasks, we evaluate them on Indonesian subsets of MIRACL and TyDiQA datasets.
+In both datasets, the model's ability to retrieve relevant documents given a query is tested.
+We employ R@1 (top-1 accuracy), MRR@10, and nDCG@10 metrics to measure our model's performance.

 ## Text Classification